freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/18-project-euler/project-euler-problems-401-to-480/problem-457-a-polynomial-modulo-the-square-of-a-prime.md

 ---
 id: 5900f5361000cf542c510048
-title: 'Problema 457: Um módulo polinomial, o quadrado de um primo'
+title: 'Problem 457: A polynomial modulo the square of a prime'
 challengeType: 1
 forumTopicId: 302131
 dashedName: problem-457-a-polynomial-modulo-the-square-of-a-prime